 I recommend that you spend at least two hours touring the permanent and temporary collections.
 Another thing to keep in mind is that backpacks and suitcases are not allowed in the museum, but there are free lockers available to get rid of the weight you are carrying.

 Stroll in the direction of St. Patrick's Cathedral

-Take a panoramic view from The Edge
+Have a panoramic view from The Edge

 The Edge is one of the most affordable observatories in New York today.
-In fact, tickets to The Edge are better value if you buy them online, rather than at the box office.
+In fact, tickets to the Edge are better value if you buy them online, rather than at the box office.

-Take advantage of other nearby tourist attractions such as The Vessel or the Hihg Line park at Hudson Yards.
+Take advantage of other nearby attractions such as The Vessel or the Hihg Line park at Hudson Yards.
 Stall until just before sunset and then go up to the observatory.
 You're going to freak out and maybe even get a little dizzy.
 But it's well worth it, I guarantee it.

 Admire the illuminated signs in Time Square